Find a product

 “Custom” refers to a single implant made at the request and prescription of the surgeon to deal with a rare situation of abnormal anatomy e.g. dysplasia or fracture malunion, and under the MHRA rules it did not require a CE mark.
 It is not possible to provide an ODEP rating for these implants and ODEP believes that no other category of implant that is eligible for an ODEP rating, should use the term “custom/customised” in its product description or marketing.

-Type 1: The implant is selected from a very wide range of sizes and shapes and may have its shape slightly modified to better match the individual patient.
+Type 1: The implant is selected from a very large range of sizes and may have its shape slightly modified to better match the anatomy of the patient.
+This can only be done as long as the shape of the finished product stays within the design envelope for the brand which was approved by the regulatory body.

 Supporting safety and innovation